-- If you’re starting your journey from outside London you can book your travel to include travel to London from 130 UK towns and cities on the Eurostar website.
+- If you’re starting your journey from outside London you can book your travel to include travel to London from 130 UK towns and cities.

-- From Brussels, it’s a short connection to take you the rest of the way in under 2 hours (see above).
+- From Brussels, it’s a short connection to take you the rest of the way in under 2 hours.

 - The Eurostar arrives in Brussels Midi/Zuid station.
 From here your ticket covers you to travel to any Brussels station.
-Trains to Verviers and Spa leave from Brussels Central – about 15 minutes away.
+Trains to Verviers and Spa leave from Brussels Central.

 Driving from the UK – taking your car through the Channel Tunnel

-Taking the Eurotunnel is ideal if you wish to take your own car from the UK to Spa and have the freedom to explore in the fabulous Ardennes region, not to mention driving on part of the original Spa-Francorchamps circuit, you have several options.
+Taking the Eurotunnel is ideal if you wish to take your own car from the UK to Spa and have the freedom to explore in the fabulous Ardennes region, not to mention driving on part of the original Spa-Francorchamps circuit.

 Services run up to 4 times an hour taking you and up to 8 others from Folkstone in Kent to Calais in about 35 minutes.
 It will cost from under £50 return which is actually great value for families and groups.